tetra-framework/tetra/demosite/demo/templates/examples/README.md

   component.py
 ```

 * The `text.md` file contains the description of the example, with code sections.
-This is rendered ad HTML.
+This is rendered as HTML.
 It must contain a `title` as front matter.
+You can include source files using `{% md_include_source 'path/to/file' 'optional_first_line_comment' %}`
 * The `demo.html` part, which is a django template, using the Tetra component, is rendered.
-* The `component` itself is located in the `demo/components/examples` library module.